holoviz-dev/blog/posts/holoviz_llm/index.md

 ## Recent Progress
 Recent work has focused on expanding the skills repository with more package-specific skills, refining the evaluation workflows, adding more evaluation metrics, and comparing behaviour across models.

 We have also begun to adopt `llms.txt` files within the HoloViz repositories starting from [panel-material-ui](https://panel-material-ui.holoviz.org/llms.txt) and working across all the repositories.
+This is because we observed that some models have a hard time parsing the html content in our websites directly.

 At the same time, evaluation tooling continues to mature.
 Current work includes improving reporting, and exploring ways to visualize performance trends over time.